freenas/freenas-docs/userguide/jails.rst

 #.
 Use the jail
     :menuselection:`Mount points -->` |ui-add|
-    to select the pool or dataset as the :guilabel:`Source`.
+    to select the the :guilabel:`Source` of the data and the :guilabel:`Destination` where it will be mounted in the jail.

 To prevent writes to the storage, click :guilabel:`Read-Only`.

 After storage has been added or created, it appears in the :guilabel:`Mount points` for that jail.
-In the example shown in :numref:`Figure %s <jail_example_storage_fig>`, a dataset named :file:`pool1/data` has been chosen as the :guilabel:`Source` as it contains the files stored on the %brand% system.
-When the storage was created, the user browsed to the existing :file:`pool1/jails/freebsd1/usr/local/test` directory in the :guilabel:`Destination` field.
-The storage was added to the *freenas1* entry in the tree as :file:`/usr/local/test`.
-The user has clicked this :file:`/usr/local/test` entry to access the :guilabel:`Edit` screen.
+In the example shown in :numref:`Figure %s <jail_example_storage_fig>`, a dataset named :file:`pool1/smb-storage` has been chosen as the :guilabel:`Source` as it contains the files stored on the %brand% system.
+The user entered :file:`/mnt/iocage/jails/samplejail/root/mounted` as the directory to be mounted in the :guilabel:`Destination` field.
+To users inside the jail, this data will appear to be in the :file:`/root/mounted` directory.

 .. _jail_example_storage_fig: